Institution: Harvard University

 - How to think about uncertainty and randomness

 - The story approach to understanding random variables

 - Common probability distributions used in statistics and data science

 - Methods for finding the expected value of a random quantity

 - How to use conditional probability to approach complicated problems

 Joseph Blitzstein: Professor of the Practice in Statistics, Harvard University

 - Importance of Course: At the end of the course, you will gain a strong foundation for the study of statistical inference, stochastic processes, randomized algorithms, and other subjects where the probability is needed.

 - Importance of Certificate: By the Certificate of Achievement you will be able to prove your success when applying for jobs or courses.
 You can display it on your LinkedIn or CV.

-For more information about the course, you may visit the given link:Apply Now
+For more information about the course, you may visit the Website.Apply Now